jenningstcj/FunWithJS-TS/README.md

 This is a collection of JavaScript and TypeScript functions that I have written in the past that I find helpful.
+These are listed loosely in order where some build on prior ones.

 # Table of Contents